About

 The Grey Eagle Tavern and Music Hall was first located in Black Mountain, North Carolina.
 Its name came from the old Cherokee name for that region and the original name of the town.
 Originally housed in 1994 in a former garage and paint room of a former Chevrolet dealership, The Grey Eagle became one of those comfortable neighborhood bars, hosting local musicians and some touring songwriters.

 Under new ownership and management, the Eagle continues to garner local and national acclaim.
 The intimacy of the stage offers a personal experience between the musicians and the audience.
-In March, David Dye hosted the NPR series World Cafe’s “Sense of Place” show at the Eagle.
-For these and other reasons the Grey Eagle was voted by touring musicians as one of the nation’s top 25 live music venues and in 2016, by Garden and Gun magazine, as one of “Ten Must-See Music Venues in the Southeast.”
+In March 2016, David Dye hosted the NPR series World Cafe’s “Sense of Place” show at the Eagle.
+For these and other reasons, the Grey Eagle was voted by touring musicians as one of the nation’s top 25 live music venues and in 2016, by Garden and Gun magazine, as one of “Ten Must-See Music Venues in the Southeast.”

 The Grey Eagle’s mission is to spotlight rising talent, offer a diverse assortment of musical genres tailored for the local interests, and provide a friendly and inviting atmosphere for people to mingle and relax.